Welcome to the new KidsHealth website! See what is new.

 Preventing the spread of hand, foot and mouth disease

 Frequent hand washing helps decrease the chance of spreading the infection.
-This is because the virus is found in poo, blisters and saliva, and from a runny nose.
+This is because the virus is in poo, blisters and saliva, and from a runny nose.

 Take special care to wash hands: